danux/RPG-Engine-2/README.md

 Make a blank settings file in `soj/` and have it import the development settings.

-This send email to the command line and some other useful stuff.
+This sends email to the command line, sets `DEBUG` and some other useful stuff.

 ```
 #  -*-coding: utf-8 -*-